marcus-at-localhost/docs/modules/import-feeds.md

     - *Create, Update and Delete* – full synchronization will be done.

-### File Settings
+### Import Data Settings

-The import file parameters are configured on the `FILE PROPERTIES` panel:
+The import data parameters are configured on the `IMPORT DATA SETTINGS` panel:

 ![Import feed cfg file](_assets/import-feeds/import-feeds-create-file-properties.png)

+- **Format** - define the import data format.
+It can be either CSV or Excel.
 - **File** – here you can upload the file which is to be imported or its shortened version (as a sample), which will be used for the configuration.
 The file should be UTF-8 encoded.
 - **Header row** – activate the checkbox if the column names are included in the import file or leave it empty if the file to be imported has no header row with column names.
-- **Thousand separator** –  define the symbol, which is used as thousand separator.
-This parameter is optional.
-The numerical values without thousand separator will be also imported (eg both values 1234,34 and 1.234,34 will be imported, if "." is defined as a thousand separator).
-- **Decimal mark** – select the used decimal mark, usually `.` or `,` should be defined here.
 - **Field delimiter** – select the preferred field delimiter to be used in the CSV import file, possible values are `,`, `;`,`\t`, `|`.
 - **Text qualifier** – select the preferred separator of the values within a cell: single or double quotes can be selected.